-By James Garriock, Executive Director
+An opinion piece by James Garriock, Executive Director

 “We’re 18 months into our culture transformation project and we want to know whether we’re getting there,” said the CEO, looking at me quite earnestly.
 Unfortunately, the desired culture of the organisation consisted of less than half a dozen words, one of which was “synergy”.

-Fortunately, with some in-depth interviews and focus groups Insync Surveys was able to assist the company and provide clear insight to the board.
+Fortunately, with some in-depth interviews and focus groups Insync was able to assist the company and provide clear insight to the board.